-However, it should be noted that you can experience muscle tension from anxiety in literally every muscle, and you may even find that your legs or arms are prone to aches as a result of this type of tension.
+However, it should be noted that you can experience muscle tension from anxiety in many other muscle areas, and you may even find that your legs or arms are prone to aches as a result of this type of tension.

 Behavioral Responses to Anxiety

-A similar and related problem has to do with your own behavioral responses to your anxiety and your aches and pains.
+A similar and related problem has to do with your own behavioral responses to your anxiety, aches and pains.
 For example, perhaps your anxiety has caused you to feel fatigue or low energy, and you spend a great deal of time slouching in your chair.
-That behavioral response will increase the likelihood of creating lower back pain, because slouching can create this type of discomfort.
+That behavioral response will increase the likelihood of creating lower back pain, because slouching can lead to this type of discomfort.

 Chest Pains and Other Panic Symptoms

 Another thing to keep in mind with anxiety is that not all aches and pains are caused by anxiety.
 Every day you experience very small discomforts all over your body for many reasons.
-Someone without anxiety is able to ignore them and they quickly go away.
+Someone who is anxiety-free may be able to ignore them and find that they quickly go away.

-But those with anxiety, especially anxiety attacks, tend to suffer from what's known as "hypersensitivity."
+But those with anxiety tend to suffer from what's known as "hypersensitivity."
 Hypersensitivity is when you become too attuned to the way your body feels, to the point where you notice nearly every physical sensation in your body.
-When you pay that much attention to those sensations, your mind has a tendency to amplify them, and that makes them more likely to cause more pain than they would have naturally.
+When you pay that much attention to those sensations, your mind has a tendency to amplify them, and that makes them more likely to cause more pain than they would have naturally done.